bclaud/bclaud/README.md

 ## I'm an Accountant and Developer

-- 🌞️ Working to make distributed solar energy affordable for Brazillians
+- 🌞️ Working to make distributed solar electricity generation affordable for Brazilians
 - 🌱 I’m currently learning everthing I can about Elixir
 - 🥅 2022 Goals: Master a programming language and develop an open-source API